New Zealand DB class locomotive: In service

 The DB class was employed primarily freight duties, though they did also see occasional service hauling passenger trains.
 As lines and bridges were upgraded, and in the case of the ECMT the Kaimai Tunnel opening, the weight advantage the locomotives had over other classes used in the North Island became less of a factor and the locomotives were operated as part of a general pool.

 Initially, all DBR class locomotives were allocated to the North Island.
 The lightweight nature of the DBR locomotives meant they were well suited to operate some South Island lines following the withdrawal of the DI and DJ class locomotives in the early 1990s.
 The last DBR returned north from the South Island around 2007.

 Auckland Transport

 From 2003 to 2014 two locomotives were leased to the Auckland Regional Transport Authority and then its successor, Auckland Transport, with the services operated under contract by Transdev.
-The two locomotives, DBRs 1199 and 1254 are operated in a top and tail configuration with the five car SX carriages set and wore the full MAXX Blue livery.
-A third unit, DBR 1226, was also painted in MAXX Blue but without the MAXX logo.
-DBR 1226 was usually used for freight services or work trains by KiwiRail but was used as back up for DBR 1199 or DBR 1254 as it had the necessary modifications to work with the suburban carriages.
-The leases expired in 2014 and the locomotives returned to freight service.
+The two locomotives, DBR1199 and DBR1254 were operated in a top and tail configuration with the five-car SX carriages set and wore the MAXX Blue livery.
+A third unit, DBR1226, was also painted in MAXX Blue but without the MAXX logo.
+DBR1226 was used for freight services or work trains by KiwiRail, but was used as backup for DBR1199 or DBR1254 as it had the necessary modifications to work with the suburban carriages.
+The leases expired in 2014, and the locomotives returned to freight service.